dominikduda/project_euler_ruby_solutions/README.md

 ---
 ### Problem 11:
 ##### Largest product in a grid
-In the 20×20 grid below, four numbers along a diagonal line have been marked in red. (*They are bolded here because there is no possibility to color text in ".md" file - author's note*)
+In the 20×20 grid below, four numbers along a diagonal line have been marked in red (*They are bolded here because there is no possibility to color text in ".md" file - author's note*).

 08 02 22 97 38 15 00 40 00 75 04 05 07 78 52 12 50 77 91 08<br>
 49 49 99 40 17 81 18 57 60 87 17 40 98 43 69 48 04 56 62 00<br>